peteroupc/peteroupc.github.io/graphics.md

 - [**Tileable wallpapers with limited colors and resolution**](https://github.com/peteroupc/classic-wallpaper).
 - [**Other challenges and projects**](#Other_Challenges_and_Projects).

-All of them serve to arouse nostalgia among 1990s computer users.
+All may interest 1990s computer users.

 <a id=Contents></a>